 - You find yourself drinking more coffees and caffeinated sodas than those around you.

-- You have cravings for snacks.
+- You have cravings for sugary or salty snacks.

 - You experience feelings of being overwhelmed and run down.